gouyiba/mybatis-max/README.md

 Please see this <a href='https://mvnrepository.com/artifact/cloud.gouyiba/mybatis-max-boot-starter'>[China Maven Download Page]</a> for more repository infos.

 ## Welcome
-We invite interested people to join our gouyiba development team and let us know by sending an issue.
+We invite interested people to join our gouyiba development team communicate together and let us know by sending an issue.

 ### *License*